mertsamig/Figure-Beautifier/README.md

 *   Access a built-in help dialog for app usage.

 While the app covers many common parameters, the full range of options and fine-grained control (especially for complex parameters like custom color palettes as matrices or detailed marker style cycling) is available through the `beautify_figure.m` script directly.
-Note: Advanced features like Panel Labeling and Stats Overlay are configurable via the `beautify_figure.m` script, but GUI controls in the `BeautifyFigureApp.mlapp` are planned for a future update.
+Note: Advanced features like Stats Overlay are configurable via the `beautify_figure.m` script, but GUI controls in the `BeautifyFigureApp.mlapp` are planned for a future update.

 ## Parameters

 The `beautify_figure.m` script offers a wide range of customizable parameters.
 These are passed as fields in a structure.
 For a detailed list of all parameters and their default values, please refer to the extensive help text within the `beautify_figure.m` script itself (e.g., by typing `help beautify_figure` in MATLAB).

 Key parameters include:
-*   `style_preset`: String, e.g., 'default', 'publication', 'presentation_dark', 'presentation_light', 'minimalist'.
+*   `style_preset`: String, e.g., 'default', 'publication', 'presentation_light', 'minimalist'.
 Applies a predefined set of styles.
-*   `theme`: 'light' (default), 'dark'.
-Sets a base theme for colors.
-(Can be part of a preset).
 *   `font_name`: Font family (e.g., 'Arial', 'Helvetica').
 (Can be part of a preset).
 *   `base_font_size`: Base font size for scaling elements.
 *   `plot_line_width`: Base line width for plotted data.
-*   `color_palette`: Predefined palettes ('default_matlab', 'lines', 'parula', 'viridis', 'turbo', 'cividis', 'cbrewer_qual_Set1', etc.) or custom RGB matrix.
+*   `color_palette`: Predefined palettes ('default_matlab', 'lines', 'parula', 'viridis', 'turbo', 'cividis', etc.) or custom RGB matrix.
-*   `view_preset_3d`: ('none') Applies predefined 3D views (e.g., 'iso', 'top').
 *   `export_settings`: Structure for controlling automatic figure export (see details below).
-*   `panel_labeling`: Structure for automated panel labeling (see details below).
 *   `stats_overlay`: Structure for basic statistical overlay (see details below).

+## Font Considerations

+For the most predictable visual results, it is recommended to specify font names (e.g., via the `font_name` parameter or within style presets) that are known to be installed on your system.

+While `beautify_figure.m` requests specific fonts (like 'Swiss 721 BT' as a default or 'Helvetica Neue' in certain presets), MATLAB may automatically substitute these with available system fonts if the requested ones are not found.
+This substitution ensures that the script runs without error, but the visual appearance may differ from the intended design if the specified fonts are not present on the user's system.
+You can use the `listfonts` command in MATLAB to see available system fonts.

 ## Features

-*   Customizable themes (light/dark).
-*   Configurable style presets (e.g., 'publication', 'presentation_dark', 'minimalist') for quick common setups.
+*   Configurable style presets (e.g., 'publication', 'presentation_light', 'minimalist') for quick common setups.
 *   Font and text property adjustments (size, weight, color, font family).
 *   Control over line styles, markers, and color palettes.
 *   Automatic scaling of elements based on subplot density.